fosterc1/adapt-margueetext/README.md

 Determines when Adapt will register this component as having been completed by the learner.
 Acceptable values are `"inview"` and `"manual"`.
 The default is `"inview"`.

 ### \_speed (number):
-Controls the base speed of the continuous marquee animation.
-Higher values result in faster base movement.
+Controls the sensitivity/multiplier for scroll-based movement.
+Higher values make the marquee more responsive to scroll velocity.
 The default is `1`.
 Acceptable range is `1` to `5`.

-**Base Animation Durations:**
+**Speed Multipliers:**
-- `1` - Slow (30 seconds per cycle - recommended starting point)
+- `1` - Low sensitivity (subtle movement - recommended starting point)
-- `2` - Medium (15 seconds per cycle)
+- `2` - Medium sensitivity (balanced response)
-- `3` - Fast (10 seconds per cycle)
+- `3` - High sensitivity (noticeable movement)
-- `4` - Very fast (7.5 seconds per cycle)
+- `4` - Very high sensitivity (dramatic movement)
-- `5` - Maximum speed (6 seconds per cycle)
+- `5` - Maximum sensitivity (extreme response to scroll)

-The marquee continuously animates at this base speed and dynamically speeds up or slows down when the user scrolls.
+The marquee only moves when the user scrolls the page.
+Higher `_speed` values amplify the scroll-velocity effect.

 ## How It Works

-The component uses a **two-layer animation approach**:
+The component uses **scroll-velocity-based animation**:

-1. **Base Continuous Animation** - The marquee continuously scrolls at a steady base speed (controlled by `_speed`), even when the page is not being scrolled.
-This ensures the marquee is always visually engaging.

-2. **Scroll-Responsive Speed** - When the user scrolls, ScrollTrigger detects the scroll velocity and dynamically adjusts the animation's `timeScale`:
+- **Scroll Detection** - GSAP ScrollTrigger continuously monitors page scroll velocity
+- **Responsive Movement** - The marquee position updates based on scroll speed:
-   - **Scrolling faster** → Marquee speeds up proportionally
+  - **Scrolling down** → Marquee moves left
-   - **Scrolling slower** → Marquee slows down smoothly
+  - **Scrolling up** → Marquee moves right
+  - **Faster scroll** → Marquee moves faster
-   - **Not scrolling** → Marquee returns to base speed
+  - **Not scrolling** → Marquee remains stationary

-This approach ensures the marquee works correctly whether it's visible at page load or scrolled into view later.
+- **Seamless Loop** - Text automatically duplicates to create infinite scrolling effect
+- **Speed Control** - The `_speed` setting (1-5) acts as a multiplier for the scroll velocity

+The marquee only animates when the user is actively scrolling the page.

 ## Dependencies